TOTAL PERFECT TRIUMPH

 The earth is full of the lovingkindness of the LORD.”
 Psalm 33:5.

 “For He says to Moses, “I WILL HAVE MERCY ON WHOM I HAVE MERCY, AND I WILL HAVE COMPASSION ON WHOM I HAVE COMPASSION.”
 So then it does not depend on the man who wills or the man who runs, but on God who has mercy.”
 Romans 9:15-16.
+In other words, salvation does not depend on our works, nor even as little as our will.
+God saves whom He wants.

 “The LORD your God is in your midst,